Niriel/daggor/journal.md

 They both share a common interface so they can be processed together.
 Type assertions allows me to check whether I can rotate.

+Lots of refactoring.

+Time to get walls.
+I hardcoded a wall, just a vertical square.
+It is still used as a floor tile which makes no sense, but I will start activating the walls and ceilings.